tlollar28/java-grade-calculator/README.md

 # Java Grade Calculator

-This is a simple Java console application that:

--Takes user input for multiple grades
+A Java console application that collects user input for multiple grades, calculates key statistics, and assigns a final letter grade.

+---

+#Features

+-Accepts multiple grades from user input
--Calculates the average
+-Calculates the average grade
--Finds the highest and lowest grade
+-Determines the highest and lowest grades
 -Assigns a letter grade based on the average

+---

 #How it works